Health Disparities Course

 - Integrate diverse professional background and learning skills to include critical appraisal of the literature focused on understanding and addressing health disparities

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the National Institutes of Health’s National Institute on Minority Health and Health Disparities and the Johns Hopkins University School of Medicine.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of NIMHD and the Johns Hopkins University School of Medicine.
 The Johns Hopkins University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Certificates for all attendees are provided at the completion of the course.
-The certificates may be honored by other professional accreditation bodies for continuing educational units (CEU).
+The certificates may be honored by other professional accreditation bodies for continuing educational units.

-The application period for the 2014 Translational Health Disparities Course is now closed.
+The application period for the 2015 Translational Health Disparities Course will open in spring 2015.

 The course is free, but admission is competitive and daily attendance is mandatory.
 Participants are responsible for transportation, room and board.